Subject to Change

 Any CEE class, any APM class 200 level and above; any BPE class 300 level and above; any BTC class; any CME class with the exception of CME 202; any EFB class with the exception of EFB 120, 200, 217, 220, and 312; any EHS class; any ERE class; ESF 300 any FCH class 200 level and above; any FOR class 320 and above with exception of 475 to 478; any GNE class; or any SRE class.
 Any Special Topics course (496 or 596) must be approved by the Department prior to registration.

 Total Minimum Credits For Degree: 128

-ERE participates in graduate education leading to the master of professional studies, master of science, and doctor of philosophy degrees in environmental resources engineering.
+ERE participates in graduate education leading to the master of engineering, the master of professional studies, master of science, and doctor of philosophy degrees in environmental resources engineering.
 Graduate studies and research are primarily concerned with environmental and resource-related problems.
 ERE graduate students apply science and engineering to the conservation, restoration, holistic development, and improved utilization of the natural environment and its related resources.

 Applicants to all programs of study are required to have a bachelor’s degree in science or engineering and are expected to have completed at least one 3-credit course in physics, one 3-credit course in statistics, and two 3-credit courses in calculus.
 Students admitted without necessary background are required to take additional prerequisite courses required by the department.

 The Master of Professional Studies (M.P.S.) degree requires the successful completion of a minimum of 30 credits at the graduate level, of which at least 24 must be in coursework.
-A comprehensive project or practicum completes the M.P.S. degree requirements.
+A 3-6 credit comprehensive project or practicum completes the M.P.S. degree requirements.

-The Master of Science (M.S.) degree requires the successful completion of a minimum of 30 credits at the graduate level, of which at least 18 must be in coursework and a minimum of six credits for the thesis.
+The Master of Science (M.S.) degree requires the successful completion of a minimum of 30 credits at the graduate level, of which 18-24 are for coursework and 6-12 credits are for the thesis.

-The Doctor of Philosophy (Ph.D.) degree requires the successful completion of a minimum of 60 credits at the graduate level, of which 30-48 are for coursework and 12-30 credits are for dissertation.
+The Doctor of Philosophy (Ph.D.) degree requires the successful completion of a minimum of 60 credits at the graduate level, of which 30-48 are for coursework and 12-30 credits are for the dissertation.